Nina Raine: Life and career

-She won the Channel Four/Jerwood Space Young Regional Theatre Director bursary in 2000 to train as a director at the Royal Court Theatre where she assisted on a number of plays including My Zinc Bed, Mouth to Mouth, Presence and Fucking Games.
+Raine won the Channel Four/Jerwood Space Young Regional Theatre Director bursary in 2000 to train as a director at the Royal Court Theatre where she assisted on a number of plays including My Zinc Bed, Mouth to Mouth, Presence and Fucking Games.

 She has directed plays in several other theatres since then, including Unprotected at the Liverpool Everyman and the Edinburgh Festival in 2006, for which she won the TMA Best Director Award, and Shades by Alia Bano as part of the Royal Court Theatre's Young Writers' Festival in 2009, as well as Jumpy by April De Angelis at the Royal Court and in the West End.

 Rabbit, Raine's first work as a dramatist, premiered at the Old Red Lion Theatre in London in the summer of 2006.
-The play, which she also directed, transferred to the Trafalgar Studios later that autumn.
+The play, which she directed, transferred to the Trafalgar Studios later that autumn.
 She won both the 2006 Evening Standard's Charles Wintour Award for Most Promising Playwright and the Most Promising Playwright Award at the 2006 Critics' Circle Theatre Awards.
 Rabbit was performed in New York City in June 2007 at the Brits Off Broadway Festival.

 Raine's second play Tribes was produced by the Royal Court in London, in October 2010, directed by Roger Michell and starring Harry Treadaway, Michelle Terry and Stanley Townsend.
 It had its Australian premiere at the Melbourne Theatre Company in February 2012, and its North American premiere at New York City's Barrow Street Theatre, also in 2012.
 It was then produced by Artists Repertory Theatre in Portland in February 2015.
 Tribes is about a deaf son who is raised in a dysfunctional, Jewish, hearing family (Raine is Jewish on her mother's side).

 Tiger Country, commissioned by Hampstead Theatre and produced by Alcove Entertainment, opened in January 2011.